-Teams will always finish the day with an opportunity for players to play and compete!
-Be careful to give instruction that teaches the rules of the game and helps them to participate while avoiding any advice related to strategy or tactics.
+Always finish your day with an opportunity for your players to play and compete!
+Give instruction that teaches the rules of the game and helps them to participate while avoiding any advice related to strategy or tactics.
 The goal of this time would be that the players enjoy their time while learning the rules of the game.
 Close up your day with 1-2 short takeaways.
-These coaching points should teach the game and tie the characterword of the day to a relevant situation each child can remember.
+These coaching points should teach the game and tie the character word of the day to a relevant situation each child can remember